surajjp2508/docker-spring-boot-java-web-service-example/README.md

 	docker build --tag=docker-java-hello-world-app .
 ```

-As you run the command which is written above, a successful example output will be as below;
+As you run the command which is written above, a successful example output will be as below:

 ```
 	C:\00_ANA\JavaEE\WS\docker-java-app-example>docker build --tag=docker-java-hello-world-app .